KarlHeitmann/react-web3-provider/README.md

 # react-web3-provider
 Simple higher-order component (HOC) providing a web3 context to React app.

 Detects whether the user is using MetaMask or Ethereum wallet-enabled browser.
-If not, it will access the Ethereum network through a given RPC fallback (e.g. INFURA node).
+If not, it will access the Ethereum network through a given RPC fallback server (e.g. INFURA node).

 Ready for the [upcoming changes](https://medium.com/metamask/https-medium-com-metamask-breaking-change-injecting-web3-7722797916a8) in MetaMask.